funkhaus/fuxt/README.md

     -   wp-link (handles parsing WordPress permalinks)
 -   Built in webfontloader for fast font loading
 -   Auto imports root components from `~/components`
--   Includes GQL email mutation to send email from frontend
+-   Includes GQL email mutation to send email from frontend via backend
 -   Lots of common functions to save you time!
     -   Mobile swipe events baked in
-    -   Device detection baked in
     -   Solve for [100vh on mobile](https://stackoverflow.com/questions/58886797/how-to-access-the-real-100vh-on-ios-in-css) baked in
-    -   Tracks window dimensions and scroll top position
+    -   Tracks window dimensions and scroll top position into Vuex
+    -   IP Stack region detection built in (requires API key)
+    -   Lodash baked in
 -   Prettier and ESLint built in for nice looking code
--   Lodash baked in

 ## Build Setup